jrwang20/take-home-exercise/README.md

 6. submit it, and in result page you will find the duplicated data and non-duplicated data

 ## Test
-You can download the normal.csv and advanced.csv, then upload them in the page.
+You can use the normal.csv and advanced.csv in /test directory, then upload them in the page.
 The result will like this